 Coca-Cola is set to report earnings before the market opens on Tuesday.
 Here's what you need to watch for in the company's results.

-The first issue that needs to be addressed after earnings are released is whether the cola giant met Wall Street's expectations.
-Analysts tack profits for Coke at $0.44 per share this quarter .
-Coca-Cola booked earnings per share of $0.95 in the same quarter last year , so the company is expecting a decline in profit growth.
-The company reported $12.2 billion in sales for last year's Q3, and $46.5 billion for the full year .
+The first issue that must be addressed is whether the cola giant met Wall Street's expectations.
+Analysts tack earnings for Coke at $0.63 per share this quarter.
+Coca-Cola booked earnings per share of $1.21 in the same quarter last year, so the company is expecting a decline in profit growth.
+The company reported approximately $13 billion in sales for the second quarter of last year, and $48 billion for full-year 2012.

-The article 3 Things to Watch for in Coca-Cola's Earnings originally appeared on Fool.com.
+The article Coke Stock: An Earnings Preview originally appeared on Fool.com.